A Travel Price Comparison for United States of America Los Angeles vs. Albuquerque for Attractions, Food, Nightlife, and Hiking

 Is there more to do in Los Angeles or Albuquerque?

 You'll generally find more things to do in Los Angeles than Albuquerque.
 Los Angeles is bigger than Albuquerque, and it also has more attractions and activities for travelers.
-Los Angeles is better known for its museums, theatre productions, food, nightlife, music, resorts, scuba diving & snorkeling, beaches, hiking, shopping, and big city activities, while Albuquerque is more popular for its historical sights and quaint atmosphere.
+Los Angeles is better known for its museums and attractions, theatre productions, food, nightlife, music, resorts, scuba diving & snorkeling, beaches, hiking, shopping, and big city activities, while Albuquerque is more popular for its historical sights and quaint atmosphere.
 Los Angeles is more touristy than Albuquerque and is known for is many A-list celebrities, its world-famous clubs and venues, its glamourous beaches, and being the location of the iconic Hollywood.
 Also, Los Angeles is famous for Hollywood.
 Albuquerque is well known for its adobe architecture, artisan shops, fascinating cultural venues, and surrounding desert landscapes.

 How is Los Angeles different from Albuquerque?